Relintai/pandemonium_engine_docs/03_usage/16_shaders/01_introduction_to_shaders.md

 1. The `vertex()` function runs over all the vertices in the mesh and sets their positions and some other per-vertex variables.
 2. The `fragment()` function runs for every pixel covered by the mesh.
 It uses values output by the `vertex()` function, interpolated between the vertices.
 3. The `light()` function runs for every pixel and for every light.
 It takes variables from the `fragment()` function and from its previous runs.

-Warning:

-    The `light()` function won't run if the `vertex_lighting` render mode is enabled, or if **Rendering > Quality > Shading > Force Vertex Shading** is enabled in the Project Settings.
+Warning: The `light()` function won't run if the `vertex_lighting` render mode is enabled, or if **Rendering &gt; Quality &gt; Shading &gt; Force Vertex Shading** is enabled in the Project Settings.
 It's enabled by default on mobile platforms.

 ## Shader types